Kissy/practical-thoughts/content/posts/containers-best-practices.md

 ### 3.3 Containers must not use `privileged` mode

-Giving container only restricted access to resources on the host system to increase security.
+Giving container only restricted access to resources on the host system to increase security.[^5]

 ### 3.4 Containers must run with right capabilities

 Docker gives by default the following capabilities: `AUDIT_WRITE`, `CHOWN`, `DAC_OVERRIDE`, `FOWNER`, `FSETID`, `KILL`, `MKNOD`, `NET_BIND_SERVICE`, `NET_RAW`, `SETFCAP`, `SETGID`, `SETPCAP`, `SETUID`, `SYS_CHROOT`.
-Always run a container disabling all capabilities and activating only the one required by the application.
+Always run a container disabling all capabilities and activating only the one required by the application.[^6]

-One capability that could be useful is `NET_BIND_SERVICE` as it is required to bind a port below 1024 inside a container.
+One capability that could be required is `NET_BIND_SERVICE` when the application requires to bind a port below 1024 inside a container.
-Enable this capability only when the binding port cannot be changed to a higher value.
+_Enable this capability only when the binding port cannot be changed to a higher value._

 ### 3.5 Containers must run with a dedicated user